useperform/perform/docs/tutorial/contact.rst

     public function getTemplate(Environment $twig, $entityName, $context)
     {
         if ($context === TypeConfig::CONTEXT_VIEW) {
-            return '@App/admin/contact_message/view.html.twig';
+            return '@App/crud/contact_message/view.html.twig';
         }

         return parent::getTemplate($twig, $entityName, $context);
     }

 Here we override the template, but only for the ``view`` context.
-All other contexts fall back to the default behaviour of the parent admin class.
+All other contexts fall back to the default behaviour of the parent crud class.

 .. note::

-   See the :doc:`admins documentation <../base-bundle/admins>` for more information on overriding templates.
+   See the :doc:`crud documentation <../base-bundle/crud>` for more information on overriding templates.

-Create the file ``src/AppBundle/Resources/views/admin/contact_message/view.html.twig`` for this new view and insert the following:
+Create the file ``src/AppBundle/Resources/views/crud/contact_message/view.html.twig`` for this new view and insert the following:

 .. code-block:: html

-    {% extends '@PerformContact/admin/message/view.html.twig' %}
+    {% extends '@PerformContact/crud/message/view.html.twig' %}

     {% block extras %}
       {% if entity.favouriteBike is not null %}